ehealthsuisse/EPR-by-example/files/IdPRenew.md

 ### Response Message

+The community responds with a SAML 2.0 IdP assertion whose lifetime is updated.

 The following snippet is adapted from a sample request recorded during the EPR projectathon in September 2020.
 Some elements and namespaces were ommitted to increase readability.
 The raw request file may be found **[here](../Auth_samples/Renew_response_raw.xml)**.